cool-mist/ChipsLab/README.md

 ## All app configurations ##

+This doc is not complete.
+WIP - Add all the media containers to the list below

 | App                                                       | Url                    | Description                |
 |-----------------------------------------------------------|------------------------|----------------------------|
 | [Nginx](https://nginx.org/en/)                            | NA                     | Reverse proxy for all apps |